Ommatoiulus moreleti: Natural enemies

 Natural enemies in Portugal include the European hedgehog (Erinaceus europaeus) and the beetle Ocypus olens, both of which are generalist predators.
 A number of parasites have also been identified.
 None of the natural enemies found in Portugal occur in Australia.

 In many parts of South Australia, densities of O. moreleti have declined markedly from a peak period during the 1970s to relatively low densities during mid 1980 to the present.
 This decline has been associated with parasitism by the nematode Rhabditis necromena that appears to have spread from native millipede populations.
 This nematode has been actively spread throughout O. moreleti populations in South Australia by government and private operators.
 Infection can be detected by crushing a millipede in saline in a petri dish and examining under a X20 dissecting microscope.

 In New Zealand it has been suggested the nematode Steinernema feltiae could be an effective biocontrol agent used to control O. moreleti.
+Laboratory trials in New Zealand showed that the millipede is unaffected by Steinernema feltiae.